fscottfoti/activemaps/README.md

-batsmaps
+activemaps
 ========

-This is a repo that uses D3 and leaflet to animate travel surveys, in this case the new California Household Travel Survey.  **Unfortunately, at this point I'm still wrestling with the privacy policy so I can't share it as a functional website.**  Nonetheless, the code works fully and I'm looking for another travel survey or similar data with lat-long data over time that I can use with this (at the moment I'm thinking about using the New York travel survey for this purpose).
+This is a repo that uses D3 and leaflet to animate travel surveys, now for the NYMTC Travel Survey and the new California Household Travel Survey.

 ![sandiego](https://raw.github.com/fscottfoti/batsmaps/master/images/sandiego.jpg)